sonkd/myblog/collections/_micro/2022-06-09-design-zone.md

 ---
-title: "A explanation of the roles in product design."
+title: "An explanation of the roles in product design."
 layout: post
 date: 2022-06-09 10:55:00
 author: sonohyeah